SK-EID/smart-id-documentation/README.md

 system.
 - User (as limited by the previous point) has at least one account with given or higher certificate level.
-- RP knows the userâ€™s signing certificate related to particular document, if needed by signature scheme.
+- RP knows the user's signing certificate related to particular document, if needed by signature scheme.

 #### 2.3.10.2 Postconditions